Miami overcomes sloppy play to beat Boston College 58-51

 “We didn’t adjust very well to the defensive schemes,” Meier said.
 “They hung onto us and never let the game get away.
 Passing lanes that were open on a ball fake two nights ago weren’t open tonight.
 They were flooding us when we went baseline, and we took the bait.”

-Boston College, who had lost seven-straight games going into the matchup, was unable to get consistent offensive production from anyone outside of sophomore center Mariella Fasoula, who tallied her fifth-straight game of 20-plus points with 21 to lead the Eagles.
+Boston College, which had lost seven-straight games going into the matchup, was unable to get consistent offensive production from anyone outside of sophomore center Mariella Fasoula, who tallied her fifth-straight game of 20-plus points with 21 to lead the Eagles.
 Eagles guard Kelly Hughes, all-time leader in three-pointers in school history, scored just six.

 The Hurricanes went on a 14-2 run to end the first half but did not come out with the same production in the second period.
 They were outscored 26-14 in the paint.